I’m not proud of this story.

 In Charleston, the races were kept separate, even though we lived side-by-side—that was our way.
 I lived the Charlestonian life…

-At St. Philips, we knew our lives would go on, well enough if we behaved as we should and followed all the rules.
+At St. Philips, we knew our lives would go on, well enough if we behaved followed all the rules.
 The congregants at Emanuel, though, seemed more serious.
 I often wondered what was inside Emanuel A.M.E., but the truth is, I had no idea.
 I didn’t know anyone who went to services there.
 And still much worse, I had no African American friends—none at all.

 In Charleston, the races were kept separate, even though we lived side-by-side—that was our way.
 I grew up on Motown and Curtis Mayfield, but I lived the Charlestonian life, even though, strictly speaking, I wasn’t a Charlestonian: I was a WASP born in South Korea and raised in Japan, the child of a diplomat.
 After my parents divorced when I was in fourth grade, I lived with my mother and sister in Charleston.

 We moved to Charleston because my mother’s side of the family had been from the area for generations.
-Rumor has it we’re descended from many Rebels who’d fought and died in the War Between the States.
+Rumor had it we were descended from many Rebels who’d fought and died in the War Between the States.
 Every January 19th, family members honor the birth of Robert E. Lee.
 However, at home, my family never made derisive statements about African Americans.
 That would have been indelicate and wrong.
-We didn’t fly the Confederate battle flag, but we did have a one as a beach towel.
+We didn’t fly the Confederate battle flag, but we did have a one as a beach towel that was stuffed in a back drawer.

 Given that I’d spent part of my childhood in Japan, I knew from experience that people treat you differently when you’re “the other.”
 I made a point of always defending civil rights and equality whenever some white kid made a racist joke.
 And when I was younger (and I won’t get into how, because it’s complicated), I had even been among the first to be integrated into a “separate but equal” school in a small town in South Carolina.
 That school was so poor that tests were given orally, to avoid printing costs.
 The kid who sat next to me had to blow his nose into his hands because he couldn’t afford Kleenex.